- Home /

 Union Public Schools now offers Online Registration - LOG ON HERE.
-Online registration allows families who are new or who are returning to our district the opportunity to register their children from the comfort of their own home.
+Online registration allows families who are new to our district the opportunity to register their children from the comfort of their own home.
 Please complete these forms online and bring your verification documents listed below to the Union Enrollment Center, 6011 S. 89 E. Ave., to finalize your registration.
 Completing these forms online will expedite your wait time.
 If your child is currently a Union student you do not need to register.